Shared Services Education Team

 Specific professional development programmes and projects are designed and offered to meet the needs of academies where evaluation of KPIs, analysis of performance indicators, feedback from headteachers and national priorities identify trends across the academies that require whole Trust strategies to support improvement.

-These are led by the Central Education Team, expertise from within the system or externally led or could be research learning communities led from within the system.
+These are led by the Shared Services Education Team, expertise from within the system or externally led or could be research learning communities led from within the system.

 Maxine Cunningham - SEND Improvement and Inclusion Lead